matthew-gaddes/LiCSAtmo/README.md

 # Example 1: Campi Flegrei

-They key figure is the interactive results explorer.
+They key figure is the interactive results explorer, here sICA at Campi Flegrei.
 Every point is a source recovered by FastICA, projected into a 2D space (tSNE) and coloured by cluster (by HDBSCAN).
 See Gaddes et al. 2019 for full details.
 Note that PC6 is greyed out as it's not being included.
 IC0 is deformation.

 <img width="1878" height="977" alt="04_clustering_and_manifold_results" src="https://github.com/user-attachments/assets/99ec87da-f027-45ea-aeb8-25567b82a73a" />